Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

     ![](../media/lab1-image5.png)

 1. The Encryption window shows the configuration for the encryption settings.
 Review the information box under Configure encryption settings and review the configured settings.
 Notice how the user access to content is set to never expire.
 You can also assign permissions to specific users and groups By clicking on the **Assign permission**.
 On the **Assign permission** click on **+ Add Users or Groups**.

     ![](../media/lab1-image6.png)

 1. Select your user name **<inject key="AzureAdUserEmail"></inject>** and click on **Add**.

 1. Then back to the Assign permission page and click on **Save**.

     ![](../media/lab1-image8.png)

-   >**Note**: only selected users can interact with content that has this label applied.
+   >**Note**: Only selected users can interact with content that has this label applied.
 Under users and groups, the tenant is defined so all users in your tenant can view content that has this label.

 1. Click **Next** on **Encryption** window.

    ![](../media/lab1-image9.png)